FREQUENTLY ASKED QUESTIONS

 When and where is the Victoria Farmers’ Market?

-Our market is held from 9:00am to 1:00pm every Saturday, rain or shine, in the parking lot of the Pattie Dodson Public Health Center on North Navarro.
+Our market is held from 9:00am to 1:00pm every Wednesday and Saturday, rain or shine, in the parking lot of the Pattie Dodson Public Health Center on North Navarro.

 What does it cost to have a booth at the farmers’ market?